 Moving southwest, enter the protected area of Sarve-Lat with its lush environment of protected trees, migrating birds, and wild animals.
 On the way, you can visit two local cowsheds.
 Setting sail on Fin-Deh, it takes about an hour to reach its foggy col.

-From there, move toward the four-meter high Afra waterfall.
+From there, move toward the four-metre-high Afra waterfall.
 Enjoy the crystal-clear waters of its basins and the thick maple trees around.
 Passing a large cowshed in the south of the waterfall, you continue walking toward Plat-Kale Sar, your final destination, a lovely village filled with tea farms.